 Why Go to the Edwardian Ball

 The Edwardian Ball gets high marks for ingenuity and uniqueness.
 Given the abundance of entertainment they provide and the long hours, the ticket price gives good value for your money.

-One of the most enjoyable parts of the event is checking out everyone's costumes.
-Many people dress loosely in the style of the Edwards, but with ingenuity and imagination that each wearer put into them.
+One of the most enjoyable parts of the event is checking out everyone else's costumes.
+Most are in the style of the Edwardians, but with ingenuity and imagination that each wearer put into them.
 Others deviate from the strictly Edwardian look, to wear steampunk and Goth garb, too.
 To see some great shots of them, search Instagram for hashtag #edwardianball.

 The ball is popular with a wide range of ages, from 20-something to 60-plus, making for an enjoyable mix.